kuntalchandra/docker-experiments/README.md

 - Build images using Docker Compose and final adjustments

 ## Purpose
 - To remind myself how it all started.
-And, also keep it backed up.
+Also keep it backed up and handy.

 ### Basic commands
 - `$ docker run --name example_container hello-world`